 Mean score of companies in the Services Auxiliary to Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-KOTRA's score of 29 is lower than 53% of the industry.
+KOTRA's score of 29 is higher than 50% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2022, KOTRA (Korea Trade-Investment Promotion Agency) reported total carbon emissions of approximately 20,000,000 kg CO2e, with emissions distributed across all three scopes.
-Specifically, Scope 1 emissions were about 323,170 kg CO2e, primarily from mobile combustion (29,870 kg CO2e).
-Scope 2 emissions totalled approximately 2,401,860 kg CO2e, while Scope 3 emissions, which include purchased goods and services, accounted for about 17,770,000 kg CO2e.
-Comparatively, in 2021, KOTRA's total emissions were around 14,831,000 kg CO2e, with Scope 1 emissions at approximately 396,050 kg CO2e and Scope 2 emissions at about 2,553,690 kg CO2e.
-This indicates a significant increase in total emissions from 2021 to 2022, particularly in Scope 3 emissions.
-KOTRA has not set specific reduction targets or initiatives as part of the Science Based Targets initiative (SBTi) or other climate pledges.
-The organisation's emissions data is not cascaded from any parent company, indicating that it operates independently in its reporting and climate commitments.
-Overall, KOTRA's emissions profile highlights the need for enhanced climate strategies to address its substantial carbon footprint, particularly in Scope 3 emissions, which represent the largest share of its total emissions.
+In 2022, KOTRA (Korea Trade-Investment Promotion Agency) reported total carbon emissions of approximately 20,000,000 kg CO2e, with significant contributions from Scope 3 emissions, which accounted for about 17,770,000 kg CO2e, primarily from purchased goods and services.
+Scope 1 emissions were about 323,170 kg CO2e, while Scope 2 emissions totalled approximately 2,401,860 kg CO2e.
+Comparatively, in 2021, KOTRA's emissions were about 14,831,000 kg CO2e for Scope 3, 396,050 kg CO2e for Scope 1, and 2,553,690 kg CO2e for Scope 2.
+This indicates a notable increase in Scope 3 emissions year-on-year, reflecting the agency's operational footprint.
+KOTRA has not set specific reduction targets under the Science Based Targets initiative (SBTi) nor has it made any formal climate pledges.
+The agency's emissions data is not cascaded from a parent organization, indicating that it operates independently in its reporting and sustainability efforts.
+Overall, KOTRA's commitment to addressing carbon emissions is evident, although specific reduction initiatives or targets have not been disclosed.

 Access structured emissions data, company-specific emission factors, and source documents